Posted by Andrew Fyfe

 Many mainstream homes are not designed to be accessible because they were built for families in the first instance.
 For many people the hardest part about leaving a home you have lived in for a number of years is the sense of attachment and the memories you are leaving behind.
 However, it is important to accept that as we get older, we have differing needs in order to achieve residential satisfaction.
 Retirement village homes are designed with accessibility in mind so that as you get older it is easier to live in your home.
 The important thing is to find somewhere that is consistent with what you have previously experienced.
 If the dwelling environment is consistent with what you have experienced before then you are likely to have a positive association with your new environment.
 The trade-off is space, but the benefits of being able to meet new people and engage with activities you may not have participated in, in years is not to be underestimated.

 All four sub-scales are important considerations for planners and those designing suitable senior housing to support the needs and demands of the ageing population in the UK.
 In respect of achieving residential satisfaction, how retirees interact with their neighbours appears to be the most convincing measure of happiness and wellbeing out of the four sub-scales.
-Loneliness is a problem which affects large numbers of retirees in the UK, and retirement villages are a great way to address this problem.
+Loneliness is a problem which affects large numbers of retirees in the UK, and retirement villages are a great way to address it.

 Levels of Senior Housing: